-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Cape Canaveral Project involving construction and operation of facilities by Florida Gas Transmission Company, LLC (FGT) in Orange County, Florida.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Miami Mainline Loop Project involving construction and operation of facilities by Florida Gas Transmission Company, LLC (FGT) in Miami-Dade County, Florida.
 This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice is being sent to the Commission's current environmental mailing list for this project.
 State and local government representatives are asked to notify their constituents of this planned project and encourage them to comment on their areas of concern.

 If you are a landowner receiving this notice, you may be contacted by a pipeline company representative about the acquisition of an easement to construct, operate, and maintain the proposed facilities.
 The company would seek to negotiate a mutually acceptable agreement.
 However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be Start Printed Page 22693determined in accordance with State law.
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.